ritaturk/xenko-docs/manual/getting-started/game-studio.md

 ### Asset preview

 This tab displays a preview of the selected asset, you can playback animations and sounds in the preview for instance.
 The preview changes based on the type of the asset you have selected.
+The Asset preview tab gives you a quick and convenient preview of settings you change for this Asset in the 'Property grid'.
 You can find this tab at the bottom-right of the Game studio.

 Now you’re familiar with the Game Studio interface, you can start organizing your project, see [Project structure](project-structure.md).